BestTimesToVisit.com Logo

 transport

 Get an Opal card as soon as you land for public transport.
-You can use it on trains, buses, ferries, and light rail, and it's way cheaper than buying single tickets, plus you get daily and weekly fare caps.
-Don't forget to tap on and tap off!
+You can use it for trains, buses, ferries, and light rail, and it's way cheaper than buying single tickets.
+Plus, you get daily and weekly fare caps, so you'll never pay more than a certain amount, no matter how much you travel.

 food

-Embrace the 'pub grub' culture for a delicious and affordable meal.
+Embrace the 'pub grub' scene for delicious and affordable meals.
 Many Sydney pubs offer fantastic, hearty meals like steak and chips or a classic chicken parma for a fraction of restaurant prices.
-Check out The Glenmore Hotel in The Rocks for great views with your feed.
+Look for places with a lively atmosphere, especially on a Friday night after work.

 money